rsokl/custom_inherit/README.md

  - [Documentation](#doc)

 ## Overview<a name="overview"\a>
 The Python package custom_inherit provides the capability for a class to inherit docstrings from its parents in customizable ways.
-For instance, the built-in "numpy" inheritance style will merge [numpy-formatted docstrings](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard) sections of the parent's and child's respective docstrings in a nice way.
+For instance, the built-in "numpy" inheritance style will merge the parent's and child's respective docstrings in a nice way, based on their [numpy-style docstring sections](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard).

 This package has been tested (and works) in both Python 2.7 and Python 3.5.